Abdurozzaq/Lavuety/README.md

 Create a Database Table in phpMyAdmin

-Extract the Laravel Source Code that has been downloaded to a folder anywhere.
+Extract the Lavuety Source Code that has been downloaded to a folder anywhere.

 Open Code Editor → Terminal.